 In its electric vehicle strategy, the state has outlined a fleet of measures to fast-track electric transport, including:

-- Four hundred and ninety million dollars to encourage households to buy electric vehicles through tax cuts and incentives.
+- $490 million to encourage households to buy electric vehicles through tax cuts and incentives.

 - New charging infrastructure for public and private electric vehicles.